wasmerio/winterjs/mozjs/testing/mozbase/docs/mozlog.rst

 loaded would be a single test, with corresponding ``test_start`` and ``test_end`` messages.
-If there can be more than one JS-defined test on a page, however, it it useful to track the results of those tests seperately.
+If there can be more than one JS-defined test on a page, however, it it useful to track the results of those tests separately.
 Therefore each of those tests is a subtest, and one ``test_status`` message must be generated for each subtest result.

 Subtests must have a name that is unique within their parent test.